Roll No. 21: Movies

+Games

+The show has been adapted into video games including by Zapak, an Indian mobile video game developer, which has released games such as Roll No 21 Demon Tapdown, Roll No. 21 - Demon Slash, Run Kris Run, Cartoon Network Ludo.

 Broadcast

 The series launched on Cartoon Network on 27 November 2010.
-It is the one of the first original shows which is produced for an Indian version of Cartoon Network.
-From February 21, 2021 the rerun of series and its movies aired on Pogo with the title Kris Roll no 21.
-On November 13, 2022 the series was started broadcasting by their new sister channel Discovery Kids (due to the merger of Warner Bros. and Discovery, Inc. as Warner Bros.
-Discovery) with the same title.
+From 21 February 2021 the rerun of series and its movies aired on Pogo with the title Kris Roll no 21.
+On 13 November 2022 the series was broadcast on their new sister channel Discovery Kids India.